shipleyux/sober-map/README.md

   After submitting the contact form, users now see a confirmation modal that auto-closes after a few seconds.
 This gives clear feedback and improves the flow.

 - **Hero Image Fix:**
-  I fixed the broken hero image on the contact page so the layout now matches the rest of the site and looks more polished.
+  I removed the broken hero image on the contact page so the layout now matches the rest of the site and looks more polished.

 - **Added a custom favicon:**
 Converted the project logo into a `.ico` format and added it to the site root.
 This eliminates the default 404 favicon error and improves site polish by displaying a branded icon in browser tabs.